LAST REVIEWED Jan 13 2021 6 MIN READ

 Disproportionately affects women: The current law impacts women the most, as women are about twice as likely to be part-time workers than men according to the Bureau’s data.
 Other affected employees are seasonal employees, those who have to take parental leave, and those with other responsibilities or medical conditions that prevent them from working full-time.

-The bottom line: The current 401(k) rules that allow employers to exclude part-time workers can be quite harmful for the roughly 3.5 million part-time workers in adequately preparing for retirement.
+The bottom line: The current 401(k) rules that allow employers to exclude part-time workers can be quite harmful to the roughly 3.5 million part-time workers in adequately preparing for retirement.

 How does the SECURE Act affect 401(k) rules regarding part-time employees?